 One of the core insights NVC teaches, is the difference between needs and the strategies we employ to try and meet those needs.
 This may sound odd or trivial, yet we frequently confuse or conflate the two (e.g., many people think they have a need for "money" or "to be successful", when both of these are just strategies of meeting basic needs like security or competency and recognition).
 And this is a problem because it tends to lead us to feel free to use violence, because these strategies very often involve zero-sum games.
 Learning NVC also helps you realize how much of the language we use all day every day is value- or responsibility-laden in a way that encourages us to lose sight of our shared humanity (so that we become blind to or disinterested in the fact that we are harming others to meet our needs because we view the other as, say, a cockroach, and 'therefore' meriting or deserving the same treatment we give any pest), and of our responsibility for our actions (because we talk and think about ourselves in ways that deny our responsibility and agency, e.g. when we say we "must" do something because it's "policy", "orders", or "the law").

-Once we reject the meritocratic logic, the bureaucratic notion that we may reduce people to titles ('black', 'foreign', 'employee', 'cop', 'uneducated', 'bad'), and the notion that we may resort to violence to get our way, it quickly becomes clear that most of what we humans are currently up to -- especially at the state and corporate level -- is at best only good for some of us, and impossible to reconcile with the notion that everyone has equal inherent value.
+Once you decide reject this meritocratic logic -- the bureaucratic way of thinking that encourages us to reduce people to titles ('cockroach', 'black', 'foreign', 'employee', 'evil', 'uneducated', 'bad') -- and the notion that we may resort to violence to get our way, it will quickly becomes clear to you that most of what humans currently are up to -- especially at the institutional (inter)state and corporate levels -- is at best only serving some of us; and that this is impossible to reconcile those actions and institutional structures with the notion that everyone has equal inherent value.

-PS: If any of the parts are removed, please leave a message, and I'll try to update the links.
+PS: If any of these links break, please leave a message, and I'll update them.

 This intermediate-level course is also quite helpful: